amandeepmittal/projectEuler100-twitter-bot/README.md

 ## API

-- It encourages develpors who participate in #ProjectEuler100 challenge hosted by [@freeCodeCamp](https://twitter.com/freeCodeCamp)
+- It encourages developers who participate in #ProjectEuler100 challenge hosted by [@freeCodeCamp](https://twitter.com/freeCodeCamp)
 - The API consists of "favorite" and "retweet" a tweet on an interval of every 30 minutes
 ---